warmist/scripts/docs/gui/launcher.rst

 As you type, autocomplete options for DFHack commands appear in the right column.
 If the first word of what you've typed matches a valid command, then the autocomplete options will also include commands that have similar functionality to the one that you've named.
-Click on an autocomplete option to select it or cycle through them with :kbd:`Tab` or :kbd:`Shift`:kbd:`Tab`.
+Click on an autocomplete list option to select it or cycle through them with :kbd:`Tab` and :kbd:`Shift`:kbd:`Tab`.

 Context-sensitive help
 ----------------------

-When you start ``gui/launcher`` without parameters, it shows some useful information in the help area about how to get started.
+When you start ``gui/launcher`` without parameters, it shows some useful information in the help area about how to get started with browsing DFHack tools by their category `tags`.

 Once you have typed (or autocompleted) a word that matches a valid command, the help area shows the help for that command, including usage instructions and examples.
-You can scroll the help text by clicking on the scrollbar or with :kbd:`PgUp` and :kbd:`PgDn`.
-You can also scroll line by line with :kbd:`Ctrl`:kbd:`Up` and :kbd:`Ctrl`:kbd:`Down`.
+You can scroll the help text by half-pages by clicking on the scrollbar or with :kbd:`PgUp` and :kbd:`PgDn`.
+You can also scroll line by line with :kbd:`Ctrl`:kbd:`Up` and :kbd:`Ctrl`:kbd:`Down`, or by clicking on the scrollbar arrows.

 Command history
 ---------------